 De-fragmentation is process of reversing fragmentation and is a smart computer maintenance task which is also called as defragging.

 You cannot do it manually, there’s a lot of rearrangement involved and fragmentation isn’t just a disorganized collection of files and folders.

-Defragging is easy to use and all other tools share the similar interface.
+Defragging is easy to use and all other tools share a similar interface.
 You only have to select the drive you want to defrag and click on the defragment button.
-Depending upon the size of the drive it might take few moments depending upon the level of fragmentation.
-But usually, it can take few hours to fully defrag.
+Depending upon the size of the drive it might take a few moments depending upon the level of fragmentation.
+But usually, it can take a few hours to fully defrag.

 Defragging solid state hard drive

 SSDs are totally different from HDDs as there are no moving parts in them and for storing data they use flash memory like used in flash drives and digital cameras.

 It usually doesn’t take much time to access data due to having no moving parts in it or different physical locations like HDDs.
 So typically there are not parts to defragment because all the parts of a file are located at the same place.

 But due to the file system, SSDs does suffer from the fragmentation but it barely puts an impact on the performance.

 Another reason to not to defrag the SSD is that doing this would cause them to fail quickly than they would otherwise.

 SSDs allows a finite number of writes.
 Each time defrag is run files are moved from one location to other, each time writing the file to a new location.
 This process involves lot of writing and with SSDs the more wear and tear means earlier death of it’s cells.